 Both surveys were subjected to piloting and assessment of face validity.
 The student survey was piloted with a group of ten student volunteers at WTAMU and the faculty, staff, and administration survey was piloted with a small number of faculty and staff at WTAMU.
 The surveys were reviewed for face validity by representatives of TACHE.
-Both surveys were administered using the Qualtrics survey platform.
+Both surveys were positioned on the Qualtrics survey platform during development and each included some logic limitations.
+For example, if a respondent stated s/he was less than 18 years of age or replied s/he did not understand or agree to the conditions of the survey, survey logic took them to a thank you page and prevented engagement with the survey instrument.
+Another commonly applied logic pattern employed made follow-on questions available only to individuals who provided specific responses (e.g., if a respondent indicated standing as a faculty person, several follow-on questions were made available about the nature of the individual's faculty appointment).

 While deployed simultaneously in the spring of 2018, the means by which participation was solicited diverged for the FSA and student surveys.
 As this report addresses the student survey, the means of soliciting FSA participation will not be discussed.
 The link to the student survey was distributed in several ways.
 A broadcast e-mail was sent to over 1,500 employees at 119 HSIs in the seven-state region asking them to forward a survey link to students at their institutions.
+The contact list had been developed by the research team using the US Department of Education and Hispanic Association of Colleges and Universities (HACU) listings of HSIs for the year 2016 then accessing the websites of each of the HSIs and searching for STEM, student support, and administrative contacts.
 In addition, 31 persons who attended the Consejos Colectivos conference had agreed to act as "Research Champions."
 These persons were contacted via e-mail and provided an IRB approved e-mail for use in soliciting survey participation from students at their institution.
 A third means of distributing the survey link was provided by the Texas Association of Chicanos in Higher Education.
 TACHE's leadership distributed the survey link to their membership via e-mail.
 Finally, the research team solicited participation in the survey at WTAMU by approaching students in the dining commons and the student center.

 The survey remained open for a three-week period at the end of the spring semester in 2018.
 Once the survey was closed, the responses were downloaded to an Excel spreadsheet.
 A total of 587 students at 15 colleges and universities in Colorado, New Mexico, and Texas accessed the survey.
+Parties accessing the survey were from one university in Colorado, three four-year and two two-year institutions in New Mexico, and five four-year and four two-year institutions in Texas.
 The research team reviewed the file and cleaned the data of inconsistent and incomplete responses which left a total of 464 usable response sets from students attending the 14 HSIs in New Mexico and Texas.
-Statistical analyses of responses were conducted using SPSS and methods appropriate to each form of data.
+The limited number of responses from the university in Colorado were not included as it was not an HSI.
+Statistical analyses of responses was conducted using SPSS and methods appropriate to each form of data.